SSWConsulting/SSW.Rules.Content/rules/linkedin-maintain-connections/rule.md

 ::: greybox
 Hi Bob 👋,

 I've heard that you're interested in Tina CMS.
-Our team has extensive experience in implementing Tina CMS for various clients, and we'd love to help you too.
+Our team has extensive experience in implementing TinaCMS for various clients, and we'd love to help you too.
 How about we organize a meeting with our account manager this week to discuss the details? 😃
 :::
 ::: bad
-Bad example: Don't be too salesy!
+Bad example - Don't be too salesy!
 How would you respond to this?
 :::

 ::: greybox